SoftwareHeritage/swh-docs/sysadm/deployment/upgrade-swh-service.rst

 .. code::

-   $ cd swh-apps
+   $ cd swh-apps/scripts
-   $ docker run -ti --rm -v $PWD:/src --user root --name build-deps python:3.9 bash
+   $ docker build -t build-deps .
-   # inside the container 'build-deps'
-   root@834faba6202b:/# apt update; apt upgrade -y; apt install -y libcmph-dev

 Out of this container, we are able to generate the frozen requirements for the
 $APP_NAME (e.g. *loader_{git, svn, cvs, ...}*, *lister*, *indexer* ...):